haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/basics/basics_docroot.md

 </div>

 ## Contact your hosting provider
-If you use one, contact your hosting provider to locate the web server docroot.
-For example, <a href="http://support.hostgator.com/articles/cpanel/what-is-a-document-root-folder" target="\_blank">cPanel</a> typically uses `public_html` as its docroot, but you should contact your provider to confirm.
+If you use one, contact your hosting provider to locate the web server docroot. 例如， <a href="http://support.hostgator.com/articles/cpanel/what-is-a-document-root-folder" target="\_blank">cPanel</a> typically uses `public_html` as its docroot, but you should contact your provider to confirm.

 ## Find the docroot yourself
 This section assumes you've already set up a simple web server using [Apache virtual hosts](https://httpd.apache.org/docs/2.4/vhosts/){:target="\_blank"} or [nginx server blocks](https://www.nginx.com/resources/wiki/start/topics/examples/server_blocks/){:target="\_blank"}.